jonfryd/tifoon/README.md

 ## 3rd party libraries used

-Tifoon rests on the work and shoulders of giants.
+Tifoon stands on the shoulders of giants.
 The key libraries used are:

 * [Spring Boot](https://projects.spring.io/spring-boot/)
 * [Spring Plugin](https://github.com/spring-projects/spring-plugin)